Tango in Hell, 2022

 And after the event in 2019 we asked people: «Will you return next year?».
 Here is the reply, and we hope that you all come back (even the uncertain ones), bringing a friend or 5 :-).

-The detailed program might be adjusted along the way due to changes in content and times.
-We haven’t landed the DJ’s yet, but time will show.
+The detailed program might be slightly adjusted along the way due to changes in content and times.

 Don’t miss the opportunity to buy the exclusive t-shirt as proof of your effort this weekend.